webauthz/handbook/README.md

 should be the user interface of the authorization server that will show the request to the user and [prompt](#prompt) the user to grant or deny the access.
-If the Webauthz Request URI scheme is `https`, the server response would typically be HTML, something like this:
+If the Webauthz Request URI scheme is `https`, the server response would typically be HTML, like this:

 ```
 HTTP/1.1 200 OK